PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-22 11:24:15
+Last updated: 2024-04-22 11:24:48
-Random Quote: I'm only nine years oldMost evil doesn't start till puberty. - Sheldon
+Random Quote: Smoking marijuana, eating cheetos, and masturbating do not constitute plans in my book. - Walter White